Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 Their advantage over Intel is that they are not as wedded to the x86 platform or Intel’s unique integrated model.
 Both companies will continue to make billions off the x86 platform for years, but AMD has the opportunity to make a pivot that would be much more difficult for Intel.

 For all the talk of faster-growing, higher-margin data center chips, laptop chips remain 40% of Intel’s revenue in the first 3 quarters of their fiscal 2020, and desktop chips another 17%.
 According to Bloomberg, 41% of Intel’s revenue comes from their top 3 customers, all PC makers, Dell (DELL), Lenovo and HP (HP).
-They of course make servers and workstations with Xeon chips, but to take Dell for example, excluding VMWare, 59% of their revenue comes from the desktop/laptop and 41% from servers.
+They of course make servers and workstations with Xeon chips, but to take Dell for example, excluding VMware, 59% of their revenue comes from the desktop/laptop and 41% from servers.

 You can bet that some of the first orders for M1 Macs went to Dell, Lenovo and HP, and their engineers have already taken them apart and put them back together.